mksaraf/kubernetes-lab-tutorial/content/apiserver.md

     NAME      PODREPLICAS   SERVICETYPE    GITREPO                               CONFIGTYPE   AGE
     kubia01   9             LoadBalancer   https://github.com/kalise/kubia.git   ConfigMap    8m

-However, creating a CRD so that users can create objects of the new type is unuseful if those objects don’t make something tangible happening in the cluster.
-In our case, the website we just created, only is an object stored into etcd and it is not running anything.
+However, creating a CRD, so that users can define custom objects of a new type, is unuseful if those objects don’t make something tangible happening in the cluster.
+In our case, for example, the website we just created, only is an object stored into etcd and served by the API server but it is not running anything.

 To make this an useful feature, each custom resource definition needs an associated controller, i.e. an active component doing something on the worker nodes, basing on the custom objects, the same way that all the core Kubernetes resources have an associated controller.

-Writing a new controller for custom resources is not an easy task, unless we use some special frameworks built for this scope.
+For example, in our case, a custom website controller, will be responsible for watching the website creation events and create all the required objects, including the pods and the service, that concretely implement the website.
+Writing a new controller for custom resources is not an easy task, unless we use some special frameworks expressly built for this scope.

 ## The Operator framework